iottly/iottly.github.io/saet_tutorial.md

 - choose your board (from the list on top of the panel)
 - on _killall_ click _send_
 - for "processname" choose the process you would kill "isi" or "saet"
-- for "signal" choose the method ("9" for to have a killing viciuos and "15" for to have a killing clean out)
+- for "signal" choose the method ("9" to have a killing force and "15" to have a killing clean out)
 - click send
 - message will show:
   ```